Want to know how to find a software developer?

-That’s significant growth, and many factors drive this growth.
-Technology innovations, platforms, tools, frameworks, guidelines, and best practices all contribute to the success of software development, however, there’s more!
+Many factors drive the growth of the software development industry.
+Technology innovations, platforms, tools, frameworks, guidelines, and best practices all contribute to the success of software development.

-You don’t produce software in assembly lines!
+You don’t produce software in assembly lines, those that try – get poor products.
 High-end luxury cars or market-leading smartphones can be produced in assembly lines, however, software always has a degree of abstraction.
 Read “Software is an abstract artifact” to learn more about this.

-Skilled human beings are indispensable when your desired end-product has a degree of abstraction, therefore, you need competent developers in any software development project.
-This is not to say that you have to rely only on developers.
+Skilled human beings are indispensable when your desired end-product has any degree of abstraction, therefore, you need good developers in any software development project.

-As the software development industry matures, it is trying to use competent developers where their skills matter.
-The industry is identifying activities for intelligent automation using technologies Artificial Intelligence (AI) and Machine Learning (ML).
+As the software development industry matures, it is trying to use full-stack developers where their skills matter.
+The industry is identifying activities for intelligent automation using technologies of Artificial Intelligence (AI) and Machine Learning (ML).

-Code generation, identifying common bugs, etc. are examples of such activities, as I have explained in “Machine learning in future software development”.
-However, the complexity of software development is increasing significantly, therefore, the demand for competent developers is steadily growing!
+Code generation, identifying common bugs, etc. are examples of such activities, as I explained in “Machine learning in future software development”.
+However, the complexity of software development is increasing significantly, therefore, the demand for good coders by startups is growing fast.

 1. Professional ethics

-You don’t need me to tell you why ethics is important, do you?
-What ethical principles should you expect any team members including developers to uphold?
-As the late management guru Peter F. Drucker had mentioned, you should expect people to uphold “The Hippocratic Oath”.
+You don’t need me to tell you why ethics are important.
+What ethical principles should you expect from your team members?
+The late management guru Peter F. Drucker once pointed out that you should expect all your people to uphold “The Hippocratic Oath”.

 2. Decision-making capabilities

 High-performing software development organizations go a long way to make the work easier for developers.
-They provide processes, methods, and tools (PM&T), moreover, they facilitate skills and competency development.
+They provide project management processes, methods, and tools (PM&T), moreover, they facilitate skills and competency development.

 However, even such high-performing organizations can’t do the work that a developer must do.
-A programmer must make decisions in the course of his/her work, and direct himself/herself.
-Therefore, you must look for decision-making capabilities when you hire competent developers.
+Programmers must make decisions in the course of their work, and direct themselves.

 3. Computer science fundamentals